Some exact results on quantum Newtonian cosmology: The expansion of the universe from the quantum Newtonian cosmology

 where we have used the fact that $\gamma$ is an imaginary number.
 Thus, taking into account Eq.~(\ref{eq:result_2_Newtonian_universe}), we get

 where $C_{0} < 0$ \cite{PhysLettB.748.361}.
 Rewriting this formula as

 its integration give us the following asymptotic behavior for the scale factor

 The evolution law of the universe from the quantum Newtonian cosmology in the classical limit ($R \gg 1$) is completely consistent with the solution of the Friedmann equation for the vacuum energy predominance, which means that the universe will behave according to the energy contained in the vacuum, whatever the dominant form of energy.
-In fact, regardless of whether the energy comes from the cosmological constant or from a dark sector, is the component of the vacuum that governs the expansion of the universe when $R$ goes to infinity.
+In fact, regardless of whether the vacuum energy is due to the cosmological constant or a dark sector, is the component of the vacuum that governs the expansion of the universe when $R$ goes to infinity.
 Furthermore, our result is independent of the form of energy density and hence it is general than the ones found in the literature \cite{dInverno:1998}.

 If we try to fix the constants $C_{0}$ and $C_{1}$ in a such way that the exponential becomes dimensionless, we find

 where we have used the fact that $E_{n} \sim \hbar^{2}\tau^{2}/\mu$.
 In this way, we can write